Liberty Global: History

 On May 9, 2018, Liberty Global announced the sale of its operations in Germany, Hungary, Romania and the Czech Republic to Vodafone for €19 billion ($22.7 billion).
 The sale closed for $21.3 billion in July 2019.
 All of these operations, formerly named UPC (Unitymedia in Germany), were since rebranded to Vodafone.
 In December 2018, Liberty Global announced the sale of its DTH satellite TV operations in Hungary (UPC Direct), Czech Republic, Slovakia (in both named freeSAT) and Romania (Focus Sat) to M7 Group.
 Under M7 Group, Czech and Slovak operations were integrated with Skylink, Hungarian operations adopted Direct One name and logo, while Romanian operations retained its name, only changing its logo to match with its new parent.

 In 2019, Liberty Global announced an initiative to offer broadband with speeds of 1 Gbps across several European cities through the company's GigaCities program.

 In August 2020, Liberty Global announced that it would be buying Sunrise Communications AG for $7.4 billion.

 The company attempted to acquire Sunrise Communications multiple times; according to Mike Fries, the chief executive officer of Liberty Global, "It wasn't a question of 'is this a good deal?' only a matter of how it would get done".

 On the 11th November Sunrise became a subsidiary of Liberty Global.

-In September 2021, Liberty Global announce the sale of its Polish operations to Iliad Group's subsidiary Play (P4) for $1.8bn.
+In September 2021, Liberty Global announce the sale of its Polish operations to Iliad's subsidiary Play (P4) for $1.8bn.
 The transaction was closed on 1 April 2022.

 In July 2023, Liberty Global's shareholders voted overwhelmingly for Liberty Global to redomicile from the United Kingdom to Bermuda.
 In November 2023, Liberty Global completed the redomicile.

 In November 2024, Liberty Global announced the completion of the spin-off transaction of Sunrise.
 This transaction resulted in Sunrise becoming an independent public entity, operating autonomously in the Swiss telecommunications market.
 The move allowed Liberty Global shareholders to participate directly in Sunrise's future performance.

+On 18 December 2025, Liberty Global sold the last UPC asset in Slovakia to E& PPF Telecom Group for €95 Million, marking the end to the former UPC business.